freenas/freenas-docs/userguide/system.rst

 * **Created:** indicates the date and time the boot entry was created.

 * **Keep:** indicates whether or not this boot environment can be pruned if an update does not have enough space to proceed.
-Click the entry's :guilabel:`Keep` button if that boot environment should not be automatically pruned.
+Click :guilabel:`Keep` for an entry if that boot environment should not be automatically pruned.

 Highlight an entry to view the configuration buttons for it.
 These configuration buttons are shown:

 * **Rename:** used to change the name of the boot environment.